Dharaneeshsl/CRUD-App/README.md

-# Nexus CRUD - Premium User Management System
+# CRUD - Premium User Management System

 A high-performance, aesthetically pleasing CRUD application built with the MERN stack.
 Features a centralized state management system, real-time search, and a modern "Nexus" design language.